HSF/prmon/README.md

 build types.
 The default is `Release`; use `RelWithDebInfo` if you want debug symbols.

-To build a statically linked version of `prmon` set the `BUILD_STATIC` CMake variable to `ON` (e.g., adding `-DBUILD_STATIC=ON` to the command line).
+To build a statically linked version of `prmon`, set the `BUILD_STATIC` CMake variable to `ON` (e.g., adding `-DBUILD_STATIC=ON` to the command line).

 Note that in a build environment with CVMFS available the C++ compiler and CMake can be taken by setting up a recent LCG release.

-To enable pulling and building gtest framework as well as tests dependent on gtest, build with `-DBUILD_GTESTS=ON`.
+To enable pulling and building the gtest framework as well as tests dependent on gtest, build with `-DBUILD_GTESTS=ON`.

 ### Creating a package with CPack